Rammina/rammina/README.md

 Hi, I'm Rammina, a passionate **full-stack developer** and **technical writer** who specializes in **MERN**.

 You can contact me via ramminadevdesign@gmail.com and 5106957624.
-Sorry in advance to people who call me.
-I don't really use my phone :P

 ### Things I'm skilled at: